Arabic coffee

-Arabic coffee is a version of the brewed coffee of Coffea arabica beans.
+Arabic coffee, known in Arabic as qahwa (قهوة), is a version of the brewed coffee of Coffea arabica beans.
 Most Arab countries throughout the Middle East have developed distinct methods for brewing and preparing coffee.
 Cardamom is an often-added spice, but it can alternatively be served plain or with sugar.

-There are several different styles to brewing the coffee depending on the preference of the drinker.
-Some methods keep the coffee light whereas others can make it dark.
-Arabic coffee is bitter, and typically no sugar is added.
-It is usually served in a small cup that is adorned with a decorative pattern, known as a finjān.
-Culturally, Arabic coffee is served during family gatherings or when receiving guests.
+Arabic coffee is bitter and usually served without sugar.
+It is typically brewed in a dallah or cezve, and served in a small cup decorated with a pattern, known as a finjān.
+Culturally, Arabic coffee is served during family gatherings or when receiving guests, with its preparation reflecting local customs.

+There are several different styles of brewing Arabic coffee, depending on regional traditions and personal preference.
+Unlike Turkish coffee, it is less standardized, with many variations in spices, brewing techniques, coffee pots, roast levels, and grind sizes.

-Arabic coffee is ingrained within Middle Eastern and Arab culture and tradition, and is the most popular form of coffee brewed in the Middle East.
-It originated in the Middle East, beginning in Yemen and eventually travelling to Mecca (Hejaz), Egypt, the Levant, and then, in the mid-16th century, to Turkey and from there to Europe where coffee eventually became popular as well.
+Arabic coffee originated in Greater Yemen, beginning in the port city of Mokha in Yemen and eventually travelling to Mecca in Hejaz, Egypt, the Levant, and then, in the mid-16th century, to Turkey and from there to Europe where coffee eventually became popular as well.
 Arabic coffee is an Intangible Cultural Heritage of Arab states confirmed by UNESCO.
+Every year on March 3, Yemenis celebrate the "Yemeni Coffee Day," a national festival to encourage coffee cultivation.